 It is at the higher DOK levels where Wixie’s open-ended nature promotes student creativity, thinking, and learning.
 Students can use Wixie to develop and share solutions in a variety of formats including letters, interviews, eBooks, commercials, and public service announcements.

-Level 3 activities are about thinking for a purpose and students will work harder when they understand the underlying reason for their efforts.
+Level 3 assignments are about thinking for a purpose and students will work harder when they understand the underlying reason for their efforts.
 Projects that are created for and/or evaluated by someone outside the classroom provide the answer to that ubiquitous question: "Why do we have to do this?"

 When first-grade teacher Barbara Fairchild's students were studying families, she asked her students to create stories that shared their ideas and opinions as to why someone was their favorite relative.
 They then shared these “eCards” with the person they chose.
 One father even cried when he learned that he was his son’s hero… now that’s learning with a real world impact!